johnlawless-idha/zoom_api_access/dictionary.md

 # Data Dictionary - Zoom API data

 - there are several kinds of columns in this data, and they are numerous.
 The precise number is flexible, and depends on the number of participants in a given virtual visit.
-There are two kinds of columns, static (the same for all entries), and numbered (repeated for each participant).
+There are two kinds of columns, constant (a constant number across every row), and numbered (repeated for each participant).
 For numbered columns, the suffix "_n" designates the number of the user, where user 0 is the host, and user 1 is generally the patient.
 However, if a user signs in or out, gets disconnected, changes devices, etc, they are designated as a completely different number.
 In addition, interpreters, advocates, etc, may also be present.
 Please be sure to analyze participant data in these cases!

-## Static columns
+## Constant columns

 | Column Name        | Dtype    | Description                                                                                                                               |
 |--------------------|----------|-------------------------------------------------------------------------------------------------------------------------------------------|